Jairus313/streamlit_crash_course/README.md

 with var3:
 	st.<widget_name>("message")
 ```
-Let us see an example  where we will be building a registration template using layouts.
+Let us see an example in which we will be building a registration template using layouts.